-- You must have downloaded the Unified Manager .zip file from the NetApp Support Site to the target system. - You must have a supported web browser. - Your terminal emulation software must have scrollback enabled.
+- You must have downloaded the Unified Manager . zip file from the NetApp Support Site to the target system. - You should have verified the integrity of the downloaded .zip file. - · You must have a supported web browser. - Your terminal emulation software must have scrollback enabled.